-Community engagement is part of a good decisionmaking process.
+Community engagement is part of a good decision making process.
 The extent of engagement required is relative to the significance of the decision being made.

-It is important to identify how results will be used and who the decision makers are before beginning an engagement process.
+It is important to identify how results will be used before beginning an engagement process, and who are the decision makers.
 This will help to set community expectations at the beginning of the process.

-In developing engagement plans for each issue requiring a decision, the following things should be considered:
+Hence, in developing engagement plans for each issue requiring a decision, the following things should be considered:

-- Engagement objectives the feedback that is sought from communities; - Timeframe and completion date; - Communities to be engaged with; - Engagement tools and techniques to be used; - Resources needed to complete the engagement; - Communication planning needed; - Basis of assessment and feedback to the communities involved.
+- Engagement objectives the feedback that is sought from communities. - Timeframe and completion date. - Communities to be engaged with. - Engagement tools and techniques to be used. - Resources needed to complete the engagement. - · Communication planning needed. - Basis of assessment and feedback to the communities involved.

 For most routine decisions, the Council already has a good understanding of the views of the community.

-This is supported by the local knowledge of the elected members, regular customer surveys and service requests.
-In these cases, it may not be cost effective or timely for Council to carry out consultation or engagement.
+This is supported by the local knowledge of the elected

+members, regular customer surveys and service requests.
+In these cases, it is not cost effective or timely for Council to carry out consultation.
 In other cases, Council has already consulted and prepared plans and strategies that guide the future provision of assets and changes to levels of service.
 These plans include Asset Management Plans and Reserve Management Plans.